huntsberg/vscode-netezza/README.md

 * `vscode-netezza.defaultConnection`: set the default connection (by name) that should be used for any file.
 * `vscode-netezza.defaultDatabase`: set the default database on the default connection that should be used for any file (must exist on server).

-The base for this extension is the vscode-postgres project.
-As the Netezza query language is based on an older dialect of PostgreSQL it is not likely that new features added to vscode-postgres will make it into this project.
+The base for this extension is the vscode-netezza project.
+As the Netezza query language is based on an older dialect of Netezza it is not likely that new features added to vscode-netezza will make it into this project.
 Pull requests welcomed.

-Thank you to Borvik and the rest of the vscode-postgres team for the head start.
+Thank you to Borvik and the rest of the vscode-netezza team for the head start.